Letting Go of the Parent You Thought You Would Be

 In therapy, Aaron processed the trauma, learned how to soothe himself and to be soothed by his parents.
 It really did not take long for the vents to become dry again so his parents could focus on new ways to address other issues related to his early abuse and neglect.
 For traumatized children, I strongly recommend counseling, with a therapist that specializes in trauma, as a resource to help them process traumatic memories to improve behaviors and help parents find a way to adapt parenting styles in ways that are most beneficial to the child.

-Rate this:
+Like this:

-January 15, 2013 Posted by help4yourfamily | attachment disorder, child development, discipline, help for parents | Abuse, Adoption, Attachment disorder, Behavior, Child, Child abuse, Child discipline, children, Family, Health, Kate Oliver, mental health, parent, parenting, Psychological trauma, psychology, Self-help, Traumatic memories, traumatic reenactment | 4 Comments
+attachment disorder, child development, discipline, help for parents | Abuse, Adoption, Attachment disorder, Behavior, Child, Child abuse, Child discipline, children, Family, Health, Kate Oliver, mental health, parent, parenting, Psychological trauma, psychology, Self-help, Traumatic memories, traumatic reenactment |

 written by Kate Oliver, MSW, LCSW-C